yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 ### Topology

 * A universe can have multiple namespaces.
-* Each namespace can have multiple CDCSDK streams
+* Each namespace can have multiple CDCSDK streams.
 * Each CDCSDK stream can have multiple servers associated with it.
 Default is 1.
 The group of multiple servers associated with a stream is called a ServerSet.

 ### Networking